-In academic writing, there are many elements that should be taken into account.
+In academic writing, many elements should be taken into account.
 Although the use of references may be the most important, there are also guidelines for many other aspects of writing.
 Examples include, amongst many other things, the use of tables and graphs (e.g. where to place titles) and how to use numbers (spell out or use numerals).
-An overview of the most important style and grammar guidelines based on APA style can be found via the following link: https://apastyle.apa.org/style-grammar-quidelines.
+An overview of the most important style and grammar guidelines based on APA style can be found via the following link: https://apastyle.apa.org/style-grammar-guidelines.